akamai/AkamaiOPEN-edgegrid-java/edgegrid-signer-rest-assured/README.md

 will also sign redirected requests properly.
 Usage instructions can be found in the readme for that module.

-## Changes

-2.1:
-- Added bindings Apache HTTP Client, which can be used instead of this binding.
-- Splitting README.md between relevant modules.

-2.0:
-- Added binding for REST-assured

-## Authors

-Maciej Gawinecki <mgawinec@akamai.com>

-Martin Meyer <mmeyer@akamai.com>

-## Contribute!

-This is an open-source library, and contributions are welcome.
-You're welcome to fork this project and send us a pull request.

-For more information about OPEN API visit the [Akamai {OPEN} Developer Community](https://developer.akamai.com/).

 [1]: https://developer.akamai.com/introduction/Client_Auth.html
 [2]: https://github.com/rest-assured/rest-assured
 [3]: ../edgegrid-signer-apache-http-client